4, 2017 Click here to view what's new.

 There was a lot of activity during the

 9 or 10 months the unit held the 3/5th designation.

 As with many units in that A/O during

 Lam Son 719, there was an unusually large number of KIAs and

 some MIAs that need to be recognized.

 of D Troop, Charlie Horse -

-to the construction and help insure the historical accuracy of
+construction and help insure the historical accuracy of your

 Historical Time Line